-Ref Improvement Aim Project Manager 2.1 Increase employer sign up to the Real Living Wage by 5% year on year Martin Barry, to 2023 to achieve Real Living Wage City Status by 2026.
-Scottish Enterprise 10.8 Reduce the number of drug related deaths occurring within 6 months Fiona Wright, of liberation from custody from 10 to zero by 2023.
-ACHSCP 11.6 Increase the number of unpaid carers feeling supported by 10% by Andrew 2023. - Additional Circulation Falconer/Anna Schmidt, Quarriers 11.8 Refer 20% of people living with COPD or other respiratory conditions Grace Milne, into specific PR physical activity and other support programmes ACHSCP delivered in community settings by 2023.
-12.2 To decrease the number of 13 and 15 year olds who have reported Niki Paterson, ACC using substances in Aberdeen to below the national average by 2023, through curriculum delivery and a whole population approach 12.7 Increase opportunities for individuals who have been at risk of Blood Lisa Allerton, NHSG Borne Viruses, being tested and accessing treatment by 2023.
+Ref Improvement Aim Project Manager 2.1 Increase employer sign up to the Real Living Wage by 5% year on year Martin Barry, Scottish to 2023 to achieve Real Living Wage City Status by 2026.
+Enterprise 10.8 Reduce the number of drug related deaths occurring within 6 months Fiona Wright, ACHSCP of liberation from custody from 10 to zero by 2023.
+11.6 Increase the number of unpaid carers feeling supported by 10% by Andrew Falconer/Anna 2023.
+Schmidt, Quarriers 11.8 Refer 20% of people living with COPD or other respiratory conditions Grace Milne, ACHSCP into specific PR physical activity and other support programmes delivered in community settings by 2023.
+12.2 To decrease the number of 13 and 15 year olds who have reported Niki Paterson, ACC using substances in Aberdeen to below the national average by 2023, through curriculum delivery and a whole population approach 12.6 Reduce the incidence of fatal drug overdose through innovative Simon Rayner, ACHSCP developments and by increasing the distribution of naloxone by 10% year on year by 2022.
+12.7 Increase opportunities for individuals who have been at risk of Blood Lisa Allerton, NHSG Borne Viruses, being tested and accessing treatment by 2023.